ImperialCollegeLondon/LhARAlinearOptics/README.md

 ## Updating to new install and set-up -- read this:
  * git clone git@github.com:ImperialCollegeLondon/LhARAlinearOptics.git
  * cd LhARAlineaOptics
+ * If you have Anaconda installed and are using an automatically activated environment, and can see (base) in your prompt string, consider deactivating this: conda deactivate
+ * If you are using a Mac you are probably running zsh, start a bash shell by typing: bash
  * Set up a virtual environment.
 Possible commands:
    - python3 -m venv venv
    - virtualenv venv <br />